BeckyHeath/IPB-coding-in-R/README.md

 # IPB-coding-in-R

- Repository to demostrate GitHub Repo creation
+ Repository to demostrate GitHub Repo creation.
+Course delivered on the 30th and 31st of August 2024.
+ IPB Universiti Bogor

 # Selected lessons from the University of Edinburgh's Coding Club: